srmarzec/albopictus_biting_miRNA/MasterNotes.md

 We removed specific adapter sequences for the Illumina small RNA 3' adapter, which can be found [here](https://github.com/srmarzec/albopictus_biting_miRNA/blob/main/Upstream/smRNA_NexFlex_adapters.fa) after contacting the sequencing center for the specific adapters used.

-FastQC (v0.11.9) was used for quality control visualization ([script](https://github.com/AngelaZhou779/RISE/blob/main/script/FastQC.sh))
+FastQC (v0.11.9) was used for quality control visualization ([script](https://github.com/srmarzec/albopictus_biting_miRNA/blob/main/Upstream/scripts/fastqc.sh))

 Preliminary fastqc showed a poor "per sequence base content" for the first few bases.
 Therefore, we used headcrop four in the begginning, but there is no command to crop the four at the end which could be any base pairs.
 Note that SE settings were used.

 From the fastqc files, you can see that the per base sequences quality improved and the adapter content was removed.
-There are still flags for the following with either warnings or fails: Per base sequence content, Per sequence GC content, Sequence Length Distribution, Sequence Duplication Levels, Overrepresented sequences.
+There are still flags for the following with either warnings or fails: Per base sequence content, Per sequence GC content, Sequence Length Distribution, Sequence Duplication Levels, Overrepresented sequences, Per Tile Sequence Quality.
 It is under a general consensus, however, that these flags will not significantly affect our analysis and that there might be a biological reason behind them.

 #### Cleaning out other small RNAs
 Aim: to remove tRNA and other contaminates.

-CHANGE HERE   We removed tRNA and rRNA sequences that we obtained from NCBI Culex quinquefasciatus mitochondrion, complete genome.
-The full link can be found [here](https://www.ncbi.nlm.nih.gov/nucleotide/NC_014574.1).

-To do so, we put all of our tRNA and rRNA sequences into a "contaminants" file
+All tRNAs and rRNAs features from the gff file for AalbF3 were collected and we made a subset fasta with those sequences as a "contaminants" file.

 We indexed this contaminants file using Bowtie2 (v2.4.4) with this [script](https://github.com/srmarzec/albopictus_biting_miRNA/blob/main/Upstream/scripts/contaminants_index.sh).